 We will call the number of vertices of ${\mathcal R}(\bar A)$ that are not matched in any maximum matching of ${\cal B}(\bar A)=({\cal R}(\bar A), {\cal C}(\bar A), {\cal E}(\bar A))$, as the {\emph{matching deficiency}}, which is equal to $n-{\rm grank}(\bar A)$.

 \begin{assumption} The matching deficiency of $\bar A$ is bounded by some fixed constant $\bar k_s$ as $n$ and $r$ increase. \end{assumption}

 \begin{remark} Assumption \ref{asp1} is satisfied by many practical systems.
 For example, in consensus networks or multi-agent systems \cite{multi_agent_2012}, every state vertex often has a self-loop, under which circumstance ${\mathcal B}(\bar A)$ has a zero matching deficiency.
-Moreover, connected ER random networks can be controlled using only one dedicated input with probability $1$ \cite{o2016conjecture}, which means that the associated matching deficiencies are no more than $1$ \cite{Y.Y.2011Controllability} with probability~$1$. { The scenarios where the matching deficiency is bounded by a constant which is neither zero nor one may arise in weakly-connected directed graphs that have a bounded (by a known constant) number of roots or leaves, and graphs with special layered structures, such as being the Cartesian products of factor graphs \cite{hammack2011handbook}. } \end{remark}
+Moreover, connected ER random networks can be controlled using only one dedicated input with probability $1$ \cite{o2016conjecture}, which means the associated matching deficiencies are no more than $1$ \cite{Y.Y.2011Controllability} with probability~$1$. { The scenarios where the matching deficiency is bounded by a constant which is neither zero nor one may arise in weakly-connected directed graphs that have a bounded (by a known constant) number of roots or leaves, and graphs with special layered structures, such as being the Cartesian products of factor graphs \cite{hammack2011handbook}. } \end{remark}

-To determine the minimal number of sensors whose removal destroys the output-reachability condition, we resort to the strongly connected component (SCC) decomposition.
-A digraph is said to be strongly connected, if there is a path from every one of its vertices to the other one.
-An SCC of $\cal G$ is a subgraph that is strongly connected and no additional edges or vertices from $\cal G$ can be included in this subgraph without breaking its property of being strongly connected.
-We call an SCC the sink SCC, if there is no outgoing edge from this SCC to any other SCCs.
-Suppose there are $l$ sink SCCs in ${\cal D}(\bar A)=({\cal X},{\cal E}_{{\cal X},{\cal X}})$.
-For each sink SCC ${\cal N}_i$, denote by $N({\cal N}_i)$ the out-neighbors of ${\cal N}_i$ in ${\cal D}(\bar A, \bar C)$ (hence $N({\cal N}_i)\subseteq {\cal Y}$).
-Define $J^y_{i}=\{j: y_j\in N({\cal N}_i)\}$; that is, $J^y_{i}$ is the set of sensors that are out-neighbors of ${\cal N}_i$.
-Then, it is easy to verify that, the minimal number of sensors whose removal destroys the output-reachability condition equals $\min\nolimits_{1\le i\le l} |J^y_i|$.